 Virgil Grissom High School

-- The teacher population of 94 teachers has declined by 6% over five school years.
+- The teacher population of 98 teachers has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2007)|